 In short, effective and fast backup software, in addition to allowing the execution of backups at high speeds, must also adapt in an agile way to changes in requirements and needs, such as: objects to back up, adjustments in planning, manual execution backups and restores, configuration of new jobs, changes and resizing of backup hardware, among others.

 The backup application must be comprehensive and offer all the functionality to configure, manage, execute, monitor and notify all backup activities in organizations.
 Bacula Enterprise Edition is especially equipped to offer exactly these functionalities, and most importantly: providing exceptional adaptability to the needs of companies.

-Latest posts from our backup systems blog
+Latest posts from our fast backup software blog

 Bacula Systems complements its advanced cloud backup and disaster recovery systems by introducing functionality for Azure.
 Its low cost data restore capability significantly increases data management options to Bacula users running Azure.
 Bacula Systems today added connectivity to Microsoft Azure to its exclusive Cloud Minimal Restore Cost (MRC) functionality.
 This new cloud compatibility combined with…